 Operators and service workers for laser marking systems must be especially careful to avoid these dangers by following standard safety protocols.
 These hazards could be experienced during:

 - Set-up and installation

 - Troubleshooting, if equipment protective covers are removed

 The electrical injuries that can be sustained from improper and haphazard use of laser systems can include everything from a slight tingle to serious bodily injury to death.
 To avoid accidental contact with these energized conductors, laser marking units utilize a barrier system within the equipment.

 In the United States, laser systems are overseen by the Center for Devices and Radiological Health (CDRH), which is a component of the FDA.
-Depending upon the risk of a specific type of laser, it is graded from Class I to Class IV.
-Laser marking lasers tend to be graded as Class IV lasers, making laser marking safety all the more important.
+Depending upon the risk of a specific type of laser, it is graded from Class 1 to Class 4.
+Laser marking lasers tend to be graded as Class 4 lasers, making laser marking safety all the more important.

 Two important additional classifications to keep in mind are the Maximum Permissible Exposure (MPE) and Nominal Hazard Zone (NHZ) designations.